 Related: New year, New me Challenges

-Bryson is a well know name in the travel writing industry: he’s been published in 21 books, spanning travel, science, and language genres, and Notes from a Small Island is one that made him famous in the UK.
-It’s a travel book, describing Bryson’s explorations of the Great Britain just before he returned to the USA – his birthplace.
+Bryson is a well known name in the travel writing industry: he’s been published in 21 books, spanning travel, science, and language genres, and Notes from a Small Island is one that made him famous in the UK.
+Bryson nostalgically describes his last explorations of the Great Britain just before he returned to the USA – his birthplace.
 As a UK travel blogger, this particular book was on my reading list for obvious reasons.

 Beginning in Dover, and including a hilarious reference to an unnecessarily pedantic B&B owner, Bryson throws us into his opinion of key locations from his life in the UK with wit and humour.
-As the text progresses, he moves from England to Wales, and Scotland, ending in .
+As the text progresses, he moves from England to Wales, and Scotland.

 It was first published in 1995, so expect to see some dated references, and some which might make a modern reader cringe.
 There’s a particular reference to Princess Diana that hasn’t aged well, for example.
 However, it’s fascinating for a millennial like me to imagine what some of Britain’s famous spaces looked like 25 years (and more) ago.
 Bryson’s descriptions are so detailed, without being ‘over-descriptive’ that it’s not a difficult task at all.